 I can also launch a shell by typing shell, which creates a new session that I can use:

-Once I interact with the shell, I have full common line access to the device:
+Once I interact with the shell, I have full command-line access to the device:

 At this point it is interesting to note that organizations with restrictive outbound DNS can still be tunneled.
 However, there are many organizations that control outbound DNS.
 They may restrict the client machine’s ability to access external DNS servers to only a restricted set of servers.